Sarawakian cuisine: Non-alcoholic beverages

-Teh C Peng Special is a popular local tea in Sarawak.
+Teh C Peng Special is a local tea in Sarawak.
 Its name is derived from the local speak for iced (peng) tea (teh) with evaporated milk (C).
-This tea is an iced concoction of brewed tea, evaporated milk and gula apong (nirah palm sugar) syrup, carefully presented un-stirred in three or more layers.
-Originally from Kuching, its popularity has spread to other areas of Sarawak as well as neighbouring Sabah.
-The drink White Lady is also popular; it is a shaved iced concoction with evaporated milk, mango juice, longan and pineapple.
-Invented in 1975 by a Kuching hawker, multiple variations can be found in various hawker stalls throughout the city.
+This tea is an iced concoction of brewed tea, evaporated milk and gula apong (nirah palm sugar) syrup, carefully presented without stirring in three or more layers.
+Originally from Kuching, its consumption has spread to other areas of Sarawak as well as neighbouring Sabah.
+Another drink is the White Lady; a shaved iced concoction with evaporated milk, mango juice, longan and pineapple.
+Invented in 1975 by a Kuching hawker, multiple variations are sold in various hawker stalls throughout the city.

 Alcoholic beverages

 Tuak is a type of traditional alcoholic beverage in Sarawak's Dayak communities.
 It is made with glutinous rice or a mixture of fragrant rice and glutinous rice or just fragrant rice.
 The process of making tuak involves fermentation of the cooked rice where the starch in the rice is converted into sugar, which is then fermented to produce alcohol.
 However, there is no accepted convention or definition on what constitutes tuak.
 Tuak is essentially an alcoholic drink produced by fermenting anything that contains carbohydrates, as long as it is made in Sarawak by Sarawakians.
 Tuak is normally served as a welcoming drink to guests, and as an important component for ritual events and festive occasions like Gawai and Christmas.
 Another type of a stronger alcoholic drink is called langkau, which contains a higher alcohol content because it is actually made of tuak which has been distilled over fire to boil off the alcohol, cooled and collected into containers.
 The Bidayuh also use distilling methods to make arak tonok, a kind of moonshine.
 The Bidayuh in particular are known for their skill and expertise in brewing tuak: ingredients for tuak variants include sugarcane (tepui), tampoi (a wild fruit with a sweet and tart flavour), pineapples and apples.
 Tepui is an alcoholic drink which is quite similar to tuak.
 Because it is made out of sugarcane juice, this alcoholic drink is both a smooth and soothing drink, compared to tuak and langkau.
 Normally, Bidayuh people drink tepui right after dinner.